-In order to effect a structured approach to managing diversity, the Company:
+To effect a structured approach to managing diversity, the Company:

-- Has developed and implemented strategies, initiatives and programs to promote the Diversity Principles outlined above in its management structures; - Has set measurable objectives, or key performance indicators (KPIs), for the strategies, initiatives and programs to achieve Gender Diversity; - Monitors, reviews and reports to the Board the Company's progress under the Diversity Policy; and - Reports on the status of Gender Diversity KPIs in this Annual Report.
+- Has developed and implemented strategies, initiatives and programs to promote the Diversity Principles outlined above in its management structures; - Has set measurable objectives, or key performance indicators (KPIs), for the strategies, initiatives and programs to achieve Gender Diversity; - Monitors, reviews and reports to the Board the Company's progress under the Diversity Policy and Gender Equality Plan; and - Reports on the status of Gender Diversity KPIs in this Annual Report.

-The Company's objectives are tabled below:
+The Company's objectives for FY22 are tabled below:

 Area Objective Board gender diversity At least 15% of the Board Members desirably should be female with the appropriate skills and attributes.
 Target Date: On each occasion that a new appointment to the Board is considered.
-Implementation: 19 June 2019 Senior Managers gender diversity At least 20% of Senior Managers desirably should be female with the appropriate skills and attributes.
-Senior Management is defined by the Company as the Managing Director and direct reports to the Managing Director.
-Target Date; On each occasion that a new Senior Management appointment is considered.
-Employee gender diversity At least 10% of the Boom Logistics workforce desirably should be female with the appropriate skills and attributes.
-Target Date: Annually by 30 June each year.
+Senior Manager gender diversity At least 25% of Senior Managers desirably should be female with the appropriate skills and attributes.
+Target Date On each occasion that a new Senior Manager appointment is considered.
+Manager gender diversity At least 25% of Managers desirably should be female with the appropriate skills and attributes.
+Managers are defined as direct reports to Senior Managers.
+Target Date: Review annually by 30 June each year.
+Employee gender diversity At least 12.5% of the Boom Logistics workforce desirably should be female with the appropriate skills and attributes.
+Target Date: Review annually by 30 June each year.
+Tailgot Bate.
+No for annually by 50 June cash year.